Educational tax credits

 Learning Credit.
 The American Opportunity Credit, formerly known as the Hope Tax Credit,

-may offers a tax credit up to $2,500 per student.
+may offer a tax credit up to $2,500 per student.
 The Lifetime Learning Credit may

 offer a tax credit of up to $2000.